Boyhood – An Inside Look

 The Breakfast Club – Classic Teen Film, Not Just Boyhood

-The Breakfast Club is a classic teen film from the 80s.
-It is not exclusively a movie about boyhood but includes an inside look at boyhood from the teenage eyes of three boys, an athlete, a geek and a tough guy.
-It is well written with an excellent cast.
+The Breakfast Club is a classic teen film from the 1980s.
+It is not exclusively a movie about boyhood but includes an inside look at boyhood through the teenage eyes of three boys: an athlete, a geek, and a tough guy.
+It is well written and has an excellent cast.

 The Breakfast Club is a 1985 American coming-of-age comedy-drama film written, produced, and directed by John Hughes and starring Emilio EstevezPaul GleasonAnthony Michael HallJohn KapelosJudd NelsonMolly Ringwald and Ally Sheedy.
 The storyline follows five teenagers, each a member of a different high school clique, who spend a Saturday in detention together and come to realize that they are all more than their respective stereotypes, while facing a villainous principal.